loryDivo/IMA/README.md

-# IMA
+# IMA (Image Management Application)
-applicazione di gestione immagini cross platform
+Cross-platform application dedicated to the management of digital images

-IDE utilizzato Visual Studio 2015 / 2017
+IDE used: Visual Studio 2015 / 2017

-Requisiti per avvio:
+Requirements for starting up client APP:
 - Xamarin;
-- strumento compilazione librerie cross platform c++ / c;
+- C++ / c compiler istruments;
 Android:
-  - SDK Android (Emulatori etc.);
+  - SDK Android (Emulator etc.);
 UWP:
-  - SDK UWP (Emulatori etc.).
+  - SDK UWP (Emulator etc.).
 iOS:
-  - piattaforma Apple ospitante MacOS Sierra o successive;
+  - Apple platform that host MacOS;
   - SDK iOS;
   - XCode;
-  - Xamarin per MacOS.
+  - Xamarin for MacOS.

-Requisiti avvio server APP:
+Requirements for starting up server APP:
 - Python;
 - framework Flask.

 Istruzioni

-Per poter avviare l'applicativo è necessario scaricare L'IDE Visual Studio dal sito ufficiale.
+To start the application you need to download the Visual Studio IDE from the official website.
-All'avvio del tool di installazione sarà possibile scegliere i pacchetti da installare (illustrati nella sezione Requsiti).
+When the installation tool is started, it will be possible to choose the packages to install (shown in the Requsiti section).

 Android / UWP

-è sufficiente scaricare e installare gli strumenti SDK per le piattaforme.
-Successivamente basterà emulare l'applicativo selezionando il progetto opportuno.
+Simply download and install the SDK tools for the platforms.
+Subsequently it will be sufficient to emulate the application by selecting the appropriate project.

 iOS
-Per poter emulare l'applicativo su iOS è necessario stabilire una connessione con il dispositivo ospitante Mac, mediante un tool offerto da Xamarin.
-Una volta stabilità la connessione è sufficiente avviare il progetto e verrà automaticamente avviato sul Mac in questione
+To be able to emulate the application on iOS it is necessary to establish a connection with the Mac host device, using a tool offered by Xamarin.
+Once the connection is stable, simply start the project and it will automatically start on the Mac in question.

 Python

-è necessario scaricare il framework FLASK con le relative estensioni presenti sul sito ufficiale.
-Tramite il terminale è sufficiente digitare le seguenti righe:
+it is necessary to download the FLASK framework with the related extensions on the official website.
+Through the terminal it is sufficient to enter the following lines:
 "set FLASK_APP=server_connection.py" -> "flask run"
- A questo punto il server sarà in ascolto sull'indirizzo definito all'interno del codice sorgente.
+ At this point the server will listen at the address defined in the source code.